 The heat wave that hit the United States and Europe in late July helped push the world toward its hottest month ever.
-To temper manmade climate change and make cities more livable, we can cool urban “heat islands” in places like Washington D.C. and New York City — with urban tree planting.
+To temper manmade climate change and make cities more livable, we can cool urban “heat islands” with urban tree planting.

 What is an “Urban Heat Island”?

 Urban heat island is a term for metropolitan areas that create and hold more heat than the surrounding rural areas.
-Human activities – driving, walking, cooking, construction, etc. – emit energy known as “waste heat.”
-This heat, coupled with energy from the sun, is absorbed and held by buildings and pavement, leading to higher daytime and nighttime temperatures (Washington D.C. experienced overnight lows in the 80’s during the July heatwave).
-As cities continue to grow, replacing natural areas with pavement and buildings, construction activity releases more heat and the infrastructure creates more insulation, perpetuating a hot, vicious cycle.
+Human activities – driving, walking, cooking, construction, etc. – emit energy known as “waste heat”.
+This heat, coupled with energy from the sun, is absorbed and held by buildings and pavement, leading to higher daytime and nighttime temperatures.
+As cities continue replace natural areas with pavement and buildings, construction activity releases more heat and the infrastructure creates more insulation, perpetuating a hot, vicious cycle.

 In a 2016 study entitled “Planting Healthy Air,” The Nature Conservancy evaluated the return on investment of tree plantings in 245 urban areas across the globe.
 While the study identified 12 benefits of natural intervention (tree planting), it focused mainly on its ability to purify the air and reduce air temperature.
-In short, it found that trees can – and do – play a significant role in reducing urban air temperatures and particulate matter (PM) levels, although the return on investment varies greatly from city to city.
+In short, it found that trees play a significant role in reducing urban air temperatures and particulate matter (PM) levels.
+The return on investment varies greatly from city to city.

 So how do trees benefit urban air?
 The first major impact is by absorbing and diluting PM concentrations.
-Basically, tree canopies act as air filters by removing PM from the air as it passes through – much like the air filter in your car or furnace.
-As the PM-heavy air passes through the canopy, a fraction of the pollutants is absorbed by the tree and cleaner air continues downwind.
-As the cleaner air travels, it mixes with other air in a process called redilution which reduces the overall PM concentration over a larger area.
-According to the report, redilution can significantly improve the air within 30 meters of the tree and have diminishing impacts for up to 300 meters.
+Basically, tree canopies act as air filters by removing PM from the air as it passes through; much like the air filter in your car or furnace.
+As the PM-heavy air passes through the canopy, trees absorb pollutants and cleaner air continues downwind.
+The cleaner air mixes with polluted air in a process called redilution, reducing the PM concentration over a larger area.
+Redilution can significantly improve the air within 30 meters of the tree with diminishing impacts for up to 300 meters.